pmean/build-website/text/04/one-tail.md

 evaluates might actually be helpful.
 In my opinion, it would be absurd for any scientist who claimed that exposure to passive smoke might have a protective effect against lung cancer.
-You can find the [full text of Judge Osteen\'s ruling](http://www.junkscience.com/news2/osteen.htm) at the Junk Science web site.
-The EPA has a [response to the general criticisms of its report on passive smoking](http://epa.gov/iaq/pubs/strsfs.html) (though not a direct response to Judge Osteen\'s ruling) on its web page.
+You can find the [full text of Judge Osteen's ruling](http://www.junkscience.com/news2/osteen.htm) at the Junk Science web site.
+The EPA has a [response to the general criticisms of its report on passive smoking](http://epa.gov/iaq/pubs/strsfs.html) (though not a direct response to Judge Osteen's ruling) on its web page.

-Finally, there\'s a lot of controversy about whether p-values should be used at all.
-I\'d like to write a web page about this sometime, but for now, here are some references and web pages.
+Finally, there's a lot of controversy about whether p-values should be used at all.
+I'd like to write a web page about this sometime, but for now, here are some references and web pages.

 -   **The Case Against Statistical Significance Testing.** Carver RP.